 Our teachers help every child build the confidence they need to try new things and explore the world around them.Search for a center near you

 Babies love light and color, and this fun indoor activity provides both with items you already have around the house.
-You’ll only need a small flashlight and a colored plastic container (like a kid-size cup or Tupperware bowl) to make an at-home night light that your baby can reach for during tummy time.
-Here’s how to do it.
+You’ll only need a small flashlight and a colored plastic container (like a kid-size cup or Tupperware bowl) to make a DIY night light that your baby can reach for during tummy time.

 If you don’t have a container that will work, your baby will still have plenty of fun watching as you trace shapes on the wall and floor or put on a shadow puppet show.

 These are just a few ideas for indoor activities that your baby will love, and with a little imagination, you’ll discover even more.
 Whatever you decide to do, remember that what your baby really needs most is time with you!